Easy Access to Information Anytime Anywhere - QR-Codes and their benefits

 - Wi-Fi – these codes contain connection details for public or private Wi-Fi networks, simplifying the process of connecting to a network.

-- Documents – these codes store documents such as PDFs or Word files, allowing customers to quickly access data.
+- Documents – these codes store documents such as PDFs (PDF QR Code) or Word files, allowing customers to quickly access data.

 - Barcodes – these codes contain product details such as a price tag, making them ideal for fast-paced retail environments.